String Diagrams with Factorized Densities: Joint distributions and densities for string diagrams

 \subsection{Joint densities over joint distributions}

-Density kernels are not closed under pushforwards, they do not form a category $\M$, and $\Joint{\M}$ cannot be specialized directly to density kernels.
-Definition~\ref{def:s_finite} gives a class of measure kernels (including probability kernels) that contains density kernels but is closed under pushforwards.
+Density kernels are not closed under pushforwards, and they do not form a category. $\Joint$ cannot apply directly to them.
+Definition~\ref{def:joint_density_kernel} therefore gives an appropriate definition for joint density kernels. \begin{definition}[Joint density kernel] A \emph{joint density kernel} between objects $Z, X \in Ob(\Stoch)$ is a pair of a density kernel into $(M, \Sigma_M, \mu_M) \in Ob(\mathbb{M}_{\mathcal{B}})$ with a deterministic map parameterized by the residual